lddurbin/hanziR/README.md

 # List all cards
 hanzi list

-# Show details for a specific character
+# Show details for a specific character (includes mnemonic if present)
 hanzi show 好

+# Quick-view of just the mnemonic information
+hanzi mnemonic 好

 # Search across all fields
 hanzi search greeting